adajaws/JAWS-Pool-Dashboard/README.md

 3. Most easiest if running your instances in VM or docker is to use the internal IP- addresses at the grafana source setup.

-4. Feel free to ask more help at Telegram or at our channel at https://t.me/adajawspool
+4. Feel free to ask more help at Telegram via PM

 ### See screenshot of JAWSX Dashboard below